 Scheduling Inspections

-Inspections happen at key stages:
+Inspections usually happen at key stages like:

 - Foundation work